Intellectual and Developmental Disabilities (IDD)

 MHMR offers support for people residing in nursing facilities through the PreAdmission Screening and Resident Review (PASRR) program.
 PASRR is a federal program that requires all states to prescreen all people who apply to, or reside in, a Medicaid-certified nursing facility (NF).
 This screening is intended to ensure that people with a mental illness, intellectual disability or developmental disability diagnosis are receiving all the necessary specialized services.

 The PASRR program also assist individuals residing in community setting but are at imminent risk of long-term stay in a nursing facility.
 This is called a Nursing Facility Diversion.
 There are certain eligibility requirements for a Nursing Facility Diversion.
-Contact the ICARE Call Center, at 817-335-3022 or 1-800-866-2465, for additional information.
+For additional information fax 855-325-6539.

 MHMR provides habilitation coordination for anyone residing in a nursing facility.
 Habilitation Coordinators work collaboratively with the person service planning team to ensure access to appropriate specialized services necessary to achieve a quality of life and level of community participation acceptable to the person and legally authorized representative (LAR) on the person’s behalf.